 - Blue Lizard Australian Suncream

-- If you’d like to get a stick, which I think lasts longer for faces and is easier to apply to kids especially, Trader Joe’s and Babo Sport Shield are looking to be the most economical.
+- If you’d like to get a stick, which I think lasts longer for faces and is easier to apply to kids especially, Rubber Ducky, Raw Elements (plus save 10% more with the coupon KS10!!), Badger stick and Babo Sport Shield are looking to be the most economical.
 Purple Prairie still takes the win for sticks though, because theirs is 4 times the size of most!
 It does use micronized zinc oxide so may not be reef safe, but that’s (hopefully) better than nano-sized.

 **Some of my top recommended get under $4 when you purchase it right!

 You don’t have to compromise on your health and the environment when you swim and play outside in the sun.